Home Compare EFX vs TRI

 Equifax vs Thomson Reuters: Which Stock Looks Stronger in 2026?

-Thomson Reuters holds the cleaner structural position, with profitability as the main driver and stability adding further support.
-Equifax still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Thomson Reuters holds the cleaner structural position, with the lead spread across profitability and growth.
+Equifax does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-The clearest separation starts in profitability, but stability adds another real layer to the result.
-The overall score gap is 18 points in favour of Thomson Reuters Corporation.
+The clearest separation starts in profitability, but growth adds another real layer to the result.
+Thomson Reuters Corporation leads by 35 points on the overall comparison score.

 Trajectory Similarity